 Though some departments may provide stricter guidelines, the general minimum cumulative GPA for ACU graduate programs is 3.0 on a 4-point scale from an undergraduate or graduate program.

-- Submit an official test score from an English language proficiency test accepted by ACU.
-Official test scores should be sent directly from the testing entity.
-ACU’s test code is 6001.
-Accepted English language proficiency tests are: Test of English as a Foreign Language (TOEFL), International English Language System (IELTS), EIKEN, Pearson Test of English (PTE-Academic), and CAE.
+- An official test score sent to ACU by the testing entity (ACU test code: 6001).
+ACU accepts the following English language proficiency tests: Test of English as a Foreign Language (TOEFL), International English Language System (IELTS), EIKEN, Pearson Test of English (PTE-Academic) and CAE.

-- Students who have a conferred bachelor’s degree or higher from an accredited US institution
+- A bachelor’s degree or higher from an accredited US institution.

-- Students who received a bachelor’s degree or higher in which English was the primary language of instruction
+- A bachelor’s degree or higher from an institution where English is the primary language of instruction.

 Please review the required financial documents for international students.
 To obtain an international student visa from the US Government, you must submit a bank statement to ACU that is no more than six months old on the date you start your program.
 This statement should demonstrate sufficient funds for the estimated cost of one year of study at ACU, along with a letter or affidavit of support from the bank account owner verifying that the funds will be used to support your education.